GSA/digitalgov.gov/content/news/2015/02/2015-02-09-hiring-for-your-digital-needs.md

 ---
 slug: hiring-for-your-digital-needs
 date: 2015-02-09 10:00:07 -0400
-title: Hiring For Your Digital Needs
+title: "Hiring For Your Digital Needs"
-summary: The increasing presence of big data and all things digital will require the federal government to hire more techies.
-The skills brought by techies will help the federal government, but we also must consider that success in the federal government will require more than the skills they bring.
-The techies may be from the private
+summary: "The increasing presence of big data and all things digital will require the federal government to hire more techies.
+The skills brought by techies will help the federal government, but we also must consider that success in the federal government will require more than the skills they bring."
 authors:
   - kdaniel
 topics: